 Lesley's first Urban Scholar Initiative graduate

 Study Abroad Office 7 Mellen Street, Doble Campus

-While studying in London, CLAS student Sasha Van Baars served as an official blogger for API.
+While studying in London, College of Liberal Arts and Sciences student Sasha Van Baars served as an official blogger for API.
 Read her posts.

 Communications major Polina Konyavsky studied and interned at a public relations firm in London.
 Read more

 German bilingual elementary education exchange student Angelina Knoll found a second home at Lesley.
 Read more.

 Launched by the Institute of International Education in March 2014, Generation Study Abroad is a five-year initiative to double the number of students studying abroad by the end of the decade.